Shluo03/AirSniff/README.md

 ```

 ## Future Implications of AirSniff
-AirSniff’s fusion of vSLAM + depth + wireless RF unlocks a new category of spatial intelligence systems.
+AirSniff’s fusion of VIO + depth + wireless RF unlocks a new category of spatial intelligence systems.
 Below are visionary applications enabled by this architecture.

 ### Indoor Wireless Heatmaps (RF Digital Twins)